LiamGallagher737/bevy_rewind/README.md

 ));
 ```

-By default on `Transform` and `GlobalTransform` can be tracked, to add mode use the `init_rewind_component<C>` method on your app where C is the component you want to be able to track.
+By default only `Transform` and `GlobalTransform` components can be tracked, to add support for more use the `init_rewind_component<C>` method on your app where C is the component you want to be able to track.

 ```rust
 App::new()